sphinx-doc/sphinx/doc/concepts.rst

-   This directive inserts a "TOC tree" at the current location, using the individual TOCs (including "sub-TOC trees") of the documents given in the directive body (whose path is relative to the document the directive occurs in).
+   This directive inserts a "TOC tree" at the current location, using the individual TOCs (including "sub-TOC trees") of the documents given in the directive body.
+Relative document names (not beginning with a slash) are relative to the document the directive occurs in, absolute names are relative to the source directory.
 A numeric ``maxdepth`` option may be given to indicate the depth of the tree; by default, all levels are included. [#]_

    Consider this example (taken from the Python docs' library reference index)::